How Much Protein Can You Absorb in One Meal? (From a Doctor)

 I remember when I first started supplementing with whey protein; it was a game-changer for my meal planning.

-As an athlete, it's not just about hitting your protein targets, but also about convenience.
+As an athlete, it's not just about hitting your protein targets; it's also about convenience.

 Whey protein, in particular, has been a staple in my diet, allowing me to maintain my protein intake easily without having to prepare another chicken breast or fish fillet.

-Opt for whey isolate over concentrate; it's purer with less carbs and fat.
+Opt for whey isolate over concentrate; it's purer with fewer carbs and fat.
 This way, you avoid the monotony of yet another chicken breast.

 Trust me, there's only so much chicken one can handle daily.